Top tips when you're out and about

 - You can use cat litter for soaking up any grease that has accumulated in the bottom of the base, or pour it out onto some newspapers and throw in the trash.

-- Use a wire brush to remove the rust, grime, and carbon buildup on your grill and grates.
+wire brush to remove the rust, grime, and carbon buildup on your grill and grates.
 Wash with warm soapy water and dry completely.

 - If your grill is really dirty, use a brush made of steel wool or steel bristles.

 - Coating your grill with a film of vegetable oil will protect it from rust in the future.

 If you have any of your own top tips for Responsible Grilling then we would love to hear them!
 Please share to our Facebook page, tweet us or send us an email.